All Episodes

 Nobody in their right mind who wanted to really help the U.S. economy would do 10% of what this president has done.

-It is purposeful to create more crisis, to create more demand for government solution, and thus more dependence.
+It is purposeful to create more crisis, to create more demand for government solution and thus more dependence.

-If you're trying to sell health care, if you're trying to sell a concept of nationalized health care, what better circumstance could you have than people losing their health care because they're losing their jobs?
+If you're trying to sell health care, if you're trying to sell the concept of nationalized health care, what better circumstance could you have than people losing their health care because they're losing their jobs?

 And we're now at 9.5% unemployment.